The 3-Step Plan You Need to Build the Private Practice You Want

 Are you looking for freedom and autonomy in your work?
 Financial security?
 Time with your family?
 Your answers will dictate whether the risks and the work involved in starting a private practice are worth the benefits.

-Once you’ve completed part one of the video series, take a look at My Life Values Inventory, a free online quiz that will help you process what’s important to you in terms of both life and work.
+Take a look at My Life Values Inventory, a free online quiz that will help you process what’s important to you in terms of both life and work.
 You’ll be provided with a full report that qualifies your values around privacy, independence, and interdependence, based on priority levels.
 The inventory also identifies the values that you’re spending more—and less—time on than you’d prefer.
 Download that information and use it as you work through the next step.

 2. Decide If You’re Going to Make the Leap

 Now that you’re armed with a clear concept of your talents, what gets you up in the morning, and what you want out of life, it’s much easier to make a final decision about your future.
-Part two of SoFi’s Principles of Alignment video series, Personal Strategic Planning, will help you focus on the opportunities that are available given your values and skill set.

 If you’re a whiz on the web, for example, you’ll find it easy to maximize new technology and social media to recruit patients and build your practice.
 If you know a bit about accounting, but not quite enough, seek advice from a professional business manager or accountant.
 You can also increase your business skills through online or local community college courses.
 Your state Board of Equalization office offers seminars on starting a business, and an array of tax information and resources.
 Being able to identify your own strengths and weaknesses, and compensate accordingly, is incredibly important to success of any new business leader.